 Welcome to Ready-to-Grow Gardens!
 We are an edible garden company that specializes in helping others grow organic vegetables, herbs and fruit in South Florida.
 We help others grow food as locally as possible by designing, installing and maintainingedible gardens.
 In South Florida, we can grow tasty edible plants all year!

-We also provide a wide range of supplies you might need for your garden, including soil amendments and an excellent selection of vegetable, herb, and fruit plants.
+We also provide a wide range of supplies you might need for your garden, including soil amendments and an excellent selection of organically grown vegetable, herb, and fruit plants.

 One of our most popular items is our raised bed gardens built out of reclaimed wood.
 More info on our raised beds here.